alphagov/govuk-prototype-kit/docs/updating-the-kit.md

 # Updating the kit

-The steps below 'Upgrading' describe how to upgrade to the latest release of prototype kit.

-## Upgrading
+## Updating

 **Important note**

 If you have made any changes outside the `app` folder, this process will destroy those changes.
-We will try and improve the update process to avoid this, but in the meantime you will need to make a note of your changes outside `app`, and add them back after upgrading.
+We will try and improve the update process to avoid this, but in the meantime you will need to make a note of your changes outside `app`, and add them back after updating.

 ### Steps